AndresRincon94/million-and-up-challenge/README.md

-# Getting Started with Create React App
+# Getting Started the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone this repository and run the command `npm install`

 ## Available Scripts